-In the final part of the paper we consider the following question: Is it possible for unstable scheduling protocols to become stable if paths can be chosen by a routing algorithm as opposed to being dictated by the adversary?
-We first present a network and a sequence of packet injections such that regardless of how the routes for these packets are chosen, many greedy protocols (including FIFO) remain unstable.
-Thus, we cannot hope to achieve stability using FIFO even if we have the freedom to choose routes.
+1.3.
+THE EFFECTS OF COMBINING SOURCE ROUTING WITH SCHEDULING.
+In the final part of the article, we consider the following question: Is it possible for unstable scheduling protocols to become stable if paths can be chosen by a routing algorithm as opposed to being dictated by the adversary?
+We first present a network and a sequence of packet injections such that, regardless of how the routes for these packets are chosen, many greedy protocols (including FIFO) remain unstable.
+Thus, we cannot hope to achieve stability using FIFO, even if we have the freedom to choose routes.
 However, we also present an example in which the ability to select the routes does make a difference.
 We show that in a "ring" with multiple parallel links, if we are allowed to choose the routes intelligently then we can ensure that all greedy scheduling protocols are stable.
 However, if the adversary dictates the routes then many scheduling protocols (including FIFO) are unstable.